-Yes No Expected Date of Completion if Working on It Item Name of Person(s) Responsible
+Yes Ves No If in progress, anticipated completion date Item Name of Person(s) Responsible

 Cracked, bent, warped, rusted play/sports equipment?

 Worn swings, hangers, or chains?

 Damaged swing seats?

 Sharp corners or edges?

 Broken supports or anchors?

 Footings exposed, cracked or loose in the ground?

 Protruding bolt ends, which are not rounded?

 Loose bolts?

 Broken bleachers or missing rails, steps, seats or rungs?

 Chipped or peeling paint?

 Approved type of surface under play/sports equipment and a sand depth of 12"?

 Pinch points or crush points from exposed mechanism?

 Tripping hazards?

 Vandalism, graffiti, bottles or debris?

 Splintered or deteriorated wood?

 Evidence of unapproved modification(s) of equipment?

 Areas which could lead to entrapment or strangulation?

 Areas which might harbor vermin?

 All chain link, perimeter and backstop fences in good repair?